 |Hi, I'm Jimmy Guterman.
 I have edited or written for more than 100 magazines, newsletters, and newspapers, some of which are still in existence.
 I have published six books about rock’n’roll, some of which are still in print.
 I have produced several dozen records, some of which I was paid for.
 I have consulted for many companies, none of which I will joke about.
 On this website, you can find out more about me than you’d ever want to know.

 Before restarting The Vineyard Group, I was senior editor of Harvard Business Review.
 Before I came to HBR, I was executive editor of MIT Sloan Management Review.
 Before that, I was editorial director of the Radar Group at O'Reilly Media, where I edited Release 2.0, among other things.
 And before that, I was editor at large for a team at Harvard Business School Publishing that publishes the online and print publications I worked for until recently, thus closing that circle.
-The most recent record I produced is The Sandinista Project (the double CD with deluxe packaging remains a mere $16.05 on Amazon).
-If you're here because you're looking for editorial development, management, production, and consulting, my business, The Vineyard Group, is accepting new clients, in the editorial, strategy, and R&D practices.
+The most recent record I produced is The Sandinista Project (the double CD with deluxe packaging remains a mere $17.99 on Amazon).
+If you're here because you're looking for editorial development, management, production, and consulting, my business, The Vineyard Group, is not accepting new clients in the editorial, strategy, or R&D practices.
 (Client list available upon request; see email address at bottom of page.) guterman.com is my personal site.

 Some older projects I get asked about